Apply for the Maritz Arts and Education Fund for Teachers

 Elements of a Vibrant Community

-The Arts and Education Council (A&E) believes that a region rich with arts and cultural experiences is critical to creating and sustaining vibrant communities.
+The Arts and Education Council believes that a region rich with arts and cultural experiences is critical to creating and sustaining vibrant communities.
 We all have a role to play in fostering a vibrant, connected community for all.
-By supporting a wide variety of art forms and providing strategic leadership for the arts in the broader community, A&E creates an environment where the growing impact and ripple effect of the arts is felt and celebrated by the entire community.
+By supporting a wide variety of art forms and providing strategic leadership for the arts in the broader community, the Arts and Education Council creates an environment where the growing impact of the arts is felt and celebrated by the entire community.

 Elements of a Vibrant Community Goals for Teachers